Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: A Bayesian Framework for LTV Systems

-Here, the impulse response at time $n$ is a $p$-dimensional random vector $h[n]=(h_1[n], \ldots, h_p[n])^\top$.
+where $\nu[n]$ is an observation-noise process.
+Here, the impulse response at time $n$ is a $p$-dimensional random vector $h[n]=(h_1[n], \ldots, h_p[n])^\top$, where $h_k[n]$ denotes the $k$-th tap at time $n$; equivalently, in elementwise notation we write the time-varying impulse response as $h[n,k] \equiv h_k[n]$.
 The summation begins at $k=1$, following a common convention in system identification where the direct feedthrough term ($k=0$) is often handled separately or assumed to be zero.
+Unless stated otherwise, the analysis below concerns the latent channel output $g[n]$ and the special case $\nu[n]\equiv 0$.

 Following our Bayesian approach, we decompose the impulse response vector as:

 where $\mu[n] = \mathbb{E}[h[n]\mid\mathcal{D}]$ is the posterior mean vector and $\mathcal{E}[n]$ is the zero-mean vector of posterior fluctuations.
 The received signal can then be written as the sum of a mean component and a stochastic component: